 The basic currency of Netty is a ChannelBuffer.
 From the Netty JavaDocs:

 A random and sequential accessible sequence of zero or more bytes (octets).
-This interface provides an abstract view for one or more primitive byte arrays (byte[]) and NIO buffers.
+This interface provides an abstract view for one or more primitive byte arrays (byte[]

 2. a connected series or group